 By having this cover, you can rest assured that your contents will be protected while you’re at university.

-And in the unfortunate event that something is stolen or damaged, your tenants insurance policy - or students contents insurance - will help cover the cost of replacing it.
+And in the unfortunate event that something is stolen or damaged, your renters insurance policy - or students contents insurance - will help cover the cost of replacing it.

 What’s more, Admiral’s tenants insurance may include cover away from home, meaning your belongings are protected if, for example, you decide to take them on holiday or to visit your parents.